 # 10 — Eternal Sunshine of the Spotless Mind (2004) — IMDb star rating: 8.3/10, rotten tomatoes Tomatometer = 93%

 The tagline for the movie says it all: “You can erase someone from your mind.
-Getting them out of your heart is another story.”
+But, getting them out of your heart is another story.”
 A strange but touching movie about a couple who keep going to a memory clinic to try and erase the memories of someone they love in the hope that they can move forward with their lives.
 However, without even knowing why, something keeps bringing them back together.
 Seeing that Jim Carrey now has 2 movies in my top 20, it seems that he should have played serious roles more often.

 # 9 — Requiem for a Dream (2000) — IMDb star rating: 8.4/10, rotten tomatoes Tomatometer = 78%